a designer tests a serif font with a swatch of brand colors

 There are many things to consider when it comes to choosing a font for your website.
 First, you’ll want to think about the values that you want to communicate.

-Your font can give off a certain vibe.
-Therefore, it’s important to choose a typeface that can help you elicit a desired emotion from your visitors, such as excitement or trust.
+Your font gives your site a certain vibe.
+Therefore, it’s important to choose a typeface that helps you elicit the response from your visitors, whether that be a sense of dependability and trust, playfulness and joy, openness and transparency, or something else entirely. .

-Readability is another aspect to consider.
+Readability is another important aspect to consider.
 When your font is clean and simple, it makes your text easier to read.
-While an elaborate header is ideal for catching attention, a simpler typeface is better for the body of your post or page.
+While an elaborate header can help catch a user’s attention, a simpler typeface is better for the body copy of your posts and pages.

 Additionally, you’ll want to make sure that your fonts are user-friendly.
-Choosing the best typeface for people with dyslexia and visual impairments can say a lot about your brand.
-It shows that you are an inclusive business.
-It also makes your website accessible to a wider audience.
+Choosing the a typeface that helps people with dyslexia and visual impairments navigate easily can say a lot about your brand.
+It shows that you are an inclusive business and makes your website accessible to a wider audience.

-Now that you know a bit more about fonts and how they’re used, let’s take a look at eight styles that can be found on Google Fonts.
-These fonts differ in characteristics and can be used for different types of websites.
+Now that you know a bit more about fonts and how they’re used (for more on that, check out our deep dive into the psychology behind great design!), let’s take a look at eight styles that can be found on Google Fonts

 1. Merriweather

 Merriweather is an excellent choice if you want something readable and modern.
 Although it is a simple font, its subtle strokes give it a more playful side.
-It’s a good option for those who want to come off as professional but not too serious.
+It’s a good option for those who want to come off as professional but not too serious or stuffy.

 2. Exo

 Exo is a quirky option that has a futuristic style.
 It’s also clean and very readable.
-Its geometric features and versatile weights make it a great choice for IT companies and tech blogs.
+Its geometric features and versatile weights make it a great choice for IT and tech companies.

 3. Corinthia